rvismit/assist/README.md

 # Assist
-Assists you in Bug Hutnign and Pen-testing :)
+Assists you in Bug Hunting and Pen-testing :)

 # Usage